Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 It is unclear what parameters people use in practice.
 It looks like by default OpenSSL picks saltlen = keylen - hashlen - 2 (tested with openssl 1.1.1f).
 The `certool` command provided by GnuTLS seems to be picking saltlen = hashlen by default (tested with GnuTLS 3.6.13).
+FIPS 186-4 recommends saltlen >= hashlen.

 ### Use in TLS